Harika-SVL/Terraform/notes.md

     region = "us-west-2"
     }
     ```
-    * Generally we need to configure credentials for providers as well.
+    * Generally we need to configure credentials for providers as well

-* resource: This represents the infrastructural element to be created
+2. RESOURCE: This represents the infrastructural element to be created

     [Refer here : https://developer.hashicorp.com/terraform/language/resources/syntax]
     * Syntax